 This month, we have chosen to highlight our Culinary Associate, Tammy.
 Tammy has a loving heart and it shows through the meals that she prepares for our residents.
 She has been dedicated to making great food for Sodalis for 4 years.
 Tammy attended a culinary arts program at St. Paul Tech College in Minnesota and an online program at the Arts Institute.
 It is no wonder she can make only a few ingredients into a delicious meal!
 It really brings joy to Tammy to see her Sodalis family eating her delicious dishes as well.
 When we see her smiling face through the kitchen window, we know she is cooking up something scrumptious!

 Tammy is a loving mother to 3 wonderful children, a wife, and a dog lover.
-She has a German shepherd, Alaskan Husky, Husky Mix dog and enjoys spending time with them, especially outdoors.
+She has a German Shepherd, Alaskan Husky and a husky mix dog who she enjoys spending time with, especially outdoors.
 Tammy takes great pride in what she cooks for her family.
 There’s no doubt she is the star of the show when it comes to big family holiday gatherings.
 Even if she’s not too fond of a type of food, she will still make it for her family.
 Tammy does not really have a favorite dish, but she is known for her famous lasagna and gumbo.
 Yum!